laxnpander/OpenREALM/README.md

 **09/2020: OpenVSLAM as default SLAM**

 As of today OpenREALM is relying on OpenVSLAM as default visual SLAM framework.
-The overall performance differences between OpenVSLAM and ORB SLAM2 are neglectable, however OpenVSLAM is still actively maintained.
-You can pull the current main build without any other modifications.
-Open new issues in case you encounter any problems, we will do our best to fix it as fast as possible.
+The overall performance differences between OpenVSLAM and ORB SLAM2 are neglectable, however OpenVSLAM is still maintained.
+At this point we use a custom version of OpenVSLAM though, as we need the tracker state for which there is no getter in the current master build.
+Until [this PR](https://github.com/xdspacelab/openvslam/pull/399) is not merged please use [this](https://github.com/laxnpander/openvslam) or the provided install script in tools/install_deps.sh.

 **05/2020: Migration to CMAKE only**